What Is a Nebulizer?

 Nebulizers come in home (tabletop) and portable models.
-Home nebulizers are larger and must be plugged into an electrical outlet.
-Portable nebulizers run on batteries -- either disposable or rechargeable -- or can be plugged into a car's cigarette lighter.
-Smaller, portable units are slightly larger than a deck of cards, so they can be carried in a purse, briefcase, or backpack to be used whenever and wherever you need them.
+Home nebulizers are larger, and you have to plug them into an electrical outlet.
+Portable nebulizers run on batteries, or you can plug them into a car outlet.
+Some are only a bit bigger than a deck of cards, so you can carry them in a bag or briefcase.

 How Do I Use a Nebulizer?

 - Mask or mouthpiece